 Once the mirror glaze is on, carefully place the entire dish into the fridge to chill for one more hour.
 Then you’re ready to serve!

 You can make this cake up to two days in advance, as it keeps nicely in the fridge covered in plastic wrap.
-If you want to see the entire process from start to finish, watch our video tutorial:
+Think about serving strawberry jello cake for a birthday party, Mother’s Day or another special occasion!

 For more fruity dessert ideas, check out our Fruit Pizza recipe: